Confronting Addiction & Denial in Plant Medicine Communities

-If you have not read my prior posts about rapé, you may want to start there because much of this post deals with rapé.
+If you haven’t read my prior posts about rapé, I recommend starting there, as much of this post deals with rapé.
 My first post can be found here, and a more recent one here.
-Certainly, there are other addictions in the plant medicine world to address, but because this is such a vast topic I want to keep it somewhat contained, for now.
+While there are other addictions to address, this vast topic requires some containment for now.

 When It Began